 - No death or injury to a person is involved; and

-- The incident involves an unintentional discharge under circumstances that the Assistant Chief of Staff does not believe requires review by a FRB; or
+- The incident involves an unintentional discharge under circumstances that the Chief of Staff does not believe requires review by a FRB; or

-- The incident involves an intentional discharge at an animal under circumstances that the Assistant Chief of Staff does not believe requires review by a FRB.
+- The incident involves an intentional discharge at an animal under circumstances that the Chief of Staff does not believe requires review by a FRB.

 b.
-If New Information Arises at any Time During the Summary Review Process That the Assistant Chief of Staff Believes Justifies Review by a FRB, the Captain of the Audit, Policy & Research Section will be Notified to Begin the FRB Process
+If New Information Arises at any Time During the Summary Review Process That the Chief of Staff Believes Justifies Review by a FRB, the Captain of the Audit, Policy & Research Section will be Notified to Begin the FRB Process

 c.
-A Report to the Chief of Police Will be Prepared by the Assistant Chief of Staff That Documents the Summary Review of the Incident.
+A Report to the Chief of Police Will be Prepared by the Chief of Staff That Documents the Summary Review of the Incident.
 The Report Will Include: